-This is basically the notification centre that centralizes all the notifications at one place.
-E-mail, messaging, non-Toast notifications, social media alerts and update history; everything at one place.
+This is basically the notification center that centralizes all the notifications at one place.
+E-mail, messaging, non-Toast notifications, social media alerts, and update history; everything in one place.

 These were a few handpicked updates that definitely make 8.1 a sure success.
 8.1 has many tweaks for sure and Microsoft has been kind and tactical so as to say in naming this update as .1.
-With the amount of changes in the OS it deserves to be called 9 even.
+With the number of changes in the OS, it deserves to be called 9 even.

 8.1, nicknamed as “Blue”, has a new start screen and some UI changes.
 Although the design is refined, developers have made sure that the core Microsoft design remains unaltered.